MicrosoftDocs/dynamics-365-customer-engagement/ce/Universal-Resource_scheduling/extending-urs-step-by-step.md

 ### Create the Relationships from the Requirement Entity to the Language Entity

 1. In the Language solution form, in the left navigation menu, click Entities
-1. In the ribobn bar to the right of the left navigation menu, click Add Existing and select Entity from the dropdown
+1. In the ribbon bar to the right of the left navigation menu, click Add Existing and select Entity from the dropdown
 1. Select Resource Requirement and click OK (If presented with a Missing Required Components dialog, select No, do not include required components.)
 1. Click Finish
 1. In the Language solution form, in the left navigation menu, select the Resource Requirement entity and then select Fields
-1. In the ribobn bar to the right of the left navigation menu, click New
+1. In the ribbon bar to the right of the left navigation menu, click New
 1. Fill out the New Field form with the below details:

     Field | Value